rsavage2201/BerkelyCapstone/README.md

 **Installation**
 To run this project, follow these steps:
 1. Access my [Capstone's public GitHub repo] (https://github.com/rsavage2201/BerkelyCapstone)
-2. Using Jupyter Notebook, run the Python Notebook RMS Capstone 100824 (Final).ipynb
+2. Using Jupyter Notebook, run the Python Notebook [RMS Capstone 100824 (Final).ipynb](https://github.com/rsavage2201/BerkelyCapstone/blob/main/RMS%20Capstone%20100824%20(Final).ipynb)

 **Usage**
 To execute each module, run the scripts sequentially.
 Each module builds upon the outputs of the previous ones, so they must be executed in order.
 Each module generates specific outputs such as datasets, trained models, visualizations, and evaluation reports.